finagle/finagle.github.io/source/blog/2016-03-01-reusable-http-contracts-for-finagle-with-fintrospect.md

  }
 ```

 One advantage of this kind of fake server setup is the ability to define CDC-style tests to ensure the integrity of the contract between the real and fake dependency.
-Another is that the effects of network problems such as timeouts can be easily be realistically recreated by building these into the fake implementation.
+Another is that the effects of network problems such as timeouts can be easily be realistically recreated by building these into the fake server implementation.

 ## web content and templating